Open-source voting system: Adoption

 Mississippi was the first state to have local jurisdictions use open-source voting systems to cast and count ballots.
-In New Hampshire, the towns of Ashland, Newington and Woodstock piloted that same open-sourced software system in the fall of 2022 with an eye to statewide adoption of VotingWorks' open-source systems by 2024.
+In New Hampshire, the towns of Ashland, Newington and Woodstock piloted that same open-sourced software system in the fall of 2022 with an eye to possible statewide adoption of VotingWorks' open-source systems by 2024.

 Open-source election risk-limiting audit systems have been implemented statewide in the U.S. states of Georgia, Michigan, Pennsylvania, Rhode Island, and Virginia and in local jurisdictions in California, Nevada, New Jersey, North Carolina, and Washington.